-Index to Assignments Index to Assignment 1
+Index Index to Assignments Back Index to Assignment 1

 Traditionally, the rodents have been divided into three sub-orders based on the comparitive physiology of their masseter (chewing) muscle: